leonorribeiroo/Microplate-Viewer/README.md

 - rpicam

 ## Usage
-1. Enter the User Name and Microplate ID.
+1. Enter the *User Name* and *Microplate ID*.
-2. Select the Microplate Type
+2. Select the *Microplate Type*
-3. Select the Magnification (can be changed on the fly in the secondary interface).
+3. Select the *Magnification* (can be changed on the fly in the secondary interface).
-4. Click Start to open the well selection interface.
+4. Click *Start* to open the well selection interface.
 5. Click on a well to log its selection and capture an image.
-6. Click Back to return to the primary menu (and change the Microplate ID).
+6. Click *Back* to return to the primary menu (and change the *Microplate ID*).
-7. Click Finish to exit the program.
+7. Click *Finish* to exit the program.

 ## Notes